SharifElHaloul/Code-institute-Project-1/README.md

 ### Footer

-Within my footer I made sure to include a copyright section to make the feel more realistic and proffessional.
+Within my footer I made sure to include a copyright section to make the feel more realistic and professional.
 In the middle of the footer section a clickable link to a pdf document for class times in each location.
-On the right hadn side I have included links to all social media pages.
-All links in the footer have a nice neon blue effect as you hover ovber them.
+On the right hand side I have included links to all social media pages.
+All links in the footer have a nice neon blue effect as you hover over them.

 ![Arcade building club footer section](assets/images/footer-readme.png)